casper-ecosystem/cep18/docs/query.md

 <img src="/images/uref.png" alt="URef" title="URef">

-We will use this URef value to check the balances and allowances of users within the ERC-20 contract.
+We will use this URef value to check the balances and allowances of users within the fungible token contract.

 Refer to the [token transfer](/transfer.md)  guide to follow the next steps.